Tihamér Margitay

 Tihamér Margitay (1859–1922) was a Hungarian painter.
 He was born in Jenke, Austria-Hungary, (today Jenkovice, Slovakia).
 He painted anecdotic, so-called "parlour pictures", in the style of Jules Bastien-Lepage.

 Background

-Margitay studied in Budapest as a student of Gyula Benczúr and in Munich with O.Seitz.
-He also studied in Venice and Florence.
-Margitay liked to paint scenes of the middle-class in the style of Bastien-Lepage with a naturalistic technique.
+Margitay studied in Budapest Margitay liked to paint scenes of the middle-class in the style of Bastien-Lepage with a naturalistic technique.
 His paintings have been exhibited several times in Budapest and also in Vienna.
 The Hungarian National Gallery are in possession of some of his paintings and his self-portrait is on exhibition at the Hungarian Historical Gallery.

+He studied at the Model Drawing School and Drawing Teacher Training School in Budapest between 1874 and 1879, as a student of Bertalan Székely and Gyula Benczúr and in Munich with O.Seitz.
+He also studied in Venice and Florence.

+In 1879, he continued his studies at the Academy of Fine Arts in Munich, as a state scholarship holder.
+After his return home, he had the opportunity to appear before the wider public for the first time in 1881, when his work "Római dáridó" was exhibited in the Műcsarnok.

+In 1884, he received a state commission to paint a full-length portrait of Palatine József.
+He gained national popularity with his painting The Irresistible, presented in 1888.

+In 1897, he participated in the painting of the monumental panorama of Transylvania.
+In 1903, an exhibition of his collection was organized by the National Salon.

+He ended his life with his own hands.